Note: This review is by my husband Jim.

 The revelations contained in MacCulloch’s account are too numerous and complex to summarize.
 Instead, I will just note a few of the author’s more interesting observations.

 If Jesus ever wrote anything, it did not survive in the historical record.
-In fact, there appear to be no contemporaneous written mentions of Jesus.
+Moreover, there appear to be no contemporaneous written mentions of Jesus.
 The gospels, both canonical and apocryphal, as the well as two references to him by secular historians, were written at least a generation after his death.
 The four canonical gospels themselves appear to have been written by early followers who had agendas that differed from one another’s.
 [See also my review of The Power of Parable by John Dominic Crossan here.
 Crossan elaborates extensively on this point.]
 Much of MacCulloch’s history describes the efforts of various individuals or groups to control the story and the meaning of Christ’s life that would be included in the official canon.
 (The earliest surviving complete list of books that we would recognize as the New Testament comes as late as 367 C.E.)

 The author notes the contradictions in the alternate stories of the birth of Jesus found in Mathew and Luke [Mark and John are silent on that issue].
 He summarizes, “We must conclude that beside the likelihood that Christmas did not happen at Christmas, it did not happen in Bethlehem.”